WP Theater: The Lab

-The Lab is a two-year residency for female-identified playwrights, directors, and producers.
+The Lab is a two-year residency for Women + playwrights, directors, and producers.
 Members of the Lab are selected through a highly competitive application and interview process.
 The Lab provides its members with a vital professional network, entrepreneurial and leadership training, rehearsal space, and opportunities for the development and production of bold new work for the stage.

 The Lab began as the Directors Forum, created in 1983.
 In 1992, WP added the Playwrights Lab.
 The Producers Lab was added in 2006 to enhance the collaborative nature of the residency.

 The Lab has two main goals: to cultivate the work of the participating artists and to give them the tools they need to succeed in the industry.
 In addition to developing their own unique work, Lab artists collaboratively create a culminating residency production.
-Since 2016, Lab members’ work has been showcased at the biennial Pipeline Festival.
+Since 2016, Lab members' work has been showcased at the biennial Pipeline Festival.
 For the month-long Pipeline Festival, groups of three—one writer, one director, and one producer—come together to collaborate on a piece.

 Prior to 2016, Lab members would devise new work, showcased in a production at the end of the residency term.
 These productions include The Architecture of Becoming (2014), We Play for the Gods (2012), Global Cooling: The Women Chill (2009), Corporate Carnival (2008), and Girls Just Wanna Have Fund$ (2007).

 Prior to 2004, the Lab did not function on a two-year rotation.

 Under the auspices of WP Theater, the 2008/2010 Lab Playwrights published Out of Time and Place, a two-volume anthology of plays, including contributions from 11 Lab playwrights and an introduction by Theresa Rebeck.

-Many Lab artists continue to work together long after their official residency ends, and WP Theater continues to advocate for its Lab alumnae by brokering agents, providing references, and submitting their work to theaters around the country.
-WP Theater also hires many Lab artists for main stage productions.
+Many Lab artists continue to work together long after their official residency ends, and WP Theater continues to advocate for its Lab alumnae by connecting them with agents, providing references, and submitting their work to theaters around the country.
+WP Theater also hires many Lab artists for main stage productions, and artistic roles on the staff.